JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

  * Training dynamics of diffusion models
  * Science of In-Context Learning
  * Theory of Low-Rank Adaptation
-<br> Feel free to reach me!
+Feel free to reach me!
 I'm open to disccusion and potential collboration.

 {style="text-align: justify;"}